luqeei1/RISCV-Group23/docs/Siddharth_Personal_Statement.md

 -   Improved perseverance while debugging
 ## Things I would do differently
 - Ensuring the whole team had a complete working understanding of the whole architecture, even if they were only responsible for a few components.
 I could have understood cache more deeply as this was a limiting factor when trying to debug this
-- I would have understood and employed GTKWave as a potential debugging solution earlier, as I hadn't used this to its full extent during Labs 1-4, which led to a
+- I would have understood and employed GTKWave as a potential debugging solution earlier, as I hadn't used this to its full extent during Labs 1-4, which led to me needing to learn this and utilise this properly during the coursework.
+Next time, I would make sure to be on top of the tools
 - While debugging, Akarsh and I spent an all-nighter trying to fix issues with the pipelined processor however our productivity declined later into the night.
 In the future, we would not repeat this and focus on more organised and systematic approaches to debugging
 -  We should have worked in smaller more focused sessions rather than long sessions without breaks.